 Measuring Training Load and Recovery on a Training Camp – Part 2: How Does Training Hard Affect Recovery?

-Hurdler Ida Aidanpää-Immonen presents data she got from conducting measurements with the Bodyguard 2 device during a training camp at Tenerife.
+Hurdler Ida Aidanpää-Immonen presents data she got from conducting measurements with the Firstbeat Bodyguard device during a training camp at Tenerife.

 From replicating game intensity to aiding player rehab, monitoring TRIMP/min has wide-ranging benefits.